By: Gloria Cardone

 Materials to incorporate into your sensory wall don’t have to be expensive.
 Some favorite textures for our students can be found around your home.

-Sensory walls are an easy thing for anyone working with a visually impaired little one to set up.
+Sensory walls are an easy thing to set up for anyone working with a visually impaired little one.
 With just a few items found around the house, your little one can explore and have hours of fun!

 DIY Sensory Play Wall Instructions